kartoza/sawps/docs/src/user/manual/explore/charts.md

 # Charts Page: Download Data Visualisation Functionality Documentation

-The `Charts` is a powerful tool for visualising data through various charts and graphs.
+The `Charts` tab is a powerful tool for visualising data through various charts and graphs.
 This documentation outlines the functionality of the `Download Data Visualisation` feature, which allows the user to download the charts presented on the page.

 ## Charts Page